 The weekly operation schedule is as follows.
 On Monday, from 9 am to 9 pm, the machine is operated for machine conditionings and studies.
-On Tuesday and Wednesday, from 9am to 9pm, the machine is operated for users.
-From Thursday 9am to Friday 9pm, the machine is operated for 36 hours continuously for users.
+On Tuesday and Wednesday, from 9 am to 9 pm, the machine is operated for users.
+From Thursday 9 am to Friday 9 pm, the machine is operated for 36 hours continuously for users.
 Therefore, the beam time for users in a week is 60 hours.
 In the single bunch operation weeks, the machine is operated for 12 hours per day from Tuesday to Friday.
+We had a vacuum leakage trouble at the booster synchrotron.
+We quickly localized the leaking position, which was on the vacuum chamber at a bending magnet.
+Fortunately, we could stop the leakage by using a liquid vacuum seal.